 • Couple relationships, love, sex, and commitment

-• Domestic and emotional labor
+• Domestic and emotional labour

 • Relationship breakdown and infidelity